Azure/azure-sdk-for-net/sdk/textanalytics/Azure.AI.TextAnalytics/samples/Sample1_DetectLanguage.md

 Console.WriteLine($"  Transaction count: {documentsLanguage.Statistics.TransactionCount}");
 ```

-Note that the detected language script is currently only included in the response when using model version 2022-04-10-preview.

 See the [README][README] of the Text Analytics client library for more information, including useful links and instructions.

 [DefaultAzureCredential]: https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/identity/Azure.Identity/README.md